European and Cayman Islands Disclosures

 You do not need to take any action as a result of this privacy policy, but you may have certain rights as described below.

 We keep this privacy policy under regular review.
-This privacy policy was last updated on 30 April 2018.
+This privacy policy was last updated on 26 October 2023.

 Please note that this privacy policy pertains to information that may be collected in connection with your use of this Website and in certain other limited circumstance as described herein.
 Personal information HPS may collect from investors in funds and accounts sponsored or managed by HPS will be addressed in separate notices to the extent required by law.